drmatthew1982/zju_thesis_abs_fintech/README.md

 隐名期间，如评阅老师们有任何问题，请通过学校联系我，谢谢。

 This source code just to implement the design of the Essay:
+“The Design and Appliance of Blockchain and Fintech in Risk Prevention of ABS Investment“
-"Fintech Design based on China Market’s ABS Risk Cases Analysis and Blockchain’s Application".
+（Previous title is "Fintech Design based on China Market’s ABS Risk Cases Analysis and Blockchain’s Application"，be asked to change in defense）.
 For the propose solving the problems which mentioned in essay.
 So it not follow the software engining rule in fully strict way, such as naming space,reusage pattern or avoid hard code.
 And now it's only work for the localhost.
 Warning: the data will lost after the applications restart because it's need simulated some senario in the essay.
 So do not expacted the data will be restore after restart.